minio/minio/pkg/madmin/README.md

 <a name="ServerMemUsageInfo"></a>
 ### ServerMemUsageInfo() ([]ServerMemUsageInfo, error)

 Fetches Mem utilization for all cluster nodes.
-Returned value is in Bytes.

 | Param           | Type        | Description                                                         |
 |-----------------|-------------|---------------------------------------------------------------------|